WaylonWalker/kedro-static-viz/README.md

 The following conditions must be true in order to visualise your pipeline:

 - Your project directory must be available to the Kedro-Static-Viz plugin.
-- You must be using a Kedro project structure with a complete Data Catalog, nodes and pipeline structure.
+- You must be using a [Kedro](https://github.com/quantumblacklabs/kedro) data pipelines project structure with a complete Data Catalog, nodes and pipeline structure.

 To install it: